-The school uses an Internet service provided by the LA.
-The filtering is delivered using a Smoothwall web filter device.
-If users discover a website with inappropriate or potentially illegal content, this should be reported to a member of staff who will inform a member of IT Support Team.
+The school uses an Internet service provided by Virgin Media Broadband.
+These are uncontested private fibre lines in each school.
+The filtering and monitoring are delivered using a Smoothwall web filter device.
+If users discover a website with inappropriate or potentially illegal content, this should be reported to a member of staff who will inform a member of the IT Support Team.